adibfarrasy/notes/past me's questions/agriaku.md

 ### api/Response
 DEFINE THE RESPONSE DATA (ONLY DATA GENERICS AND ERROR CODE) IN OPEN CLASS
     - why use open class?
+OPEN CLASS FOR EXTENSION (INHERITANCE)
     - why is the value declared?
+SEEMS TO BE FOR DEFAULT VALUE

 ### conf/Conf
 SEEMS TO STORE ALL CONFIG, INCLUDING ENVIRONMENT NAMES, DB DETAILS, API_KEYS, ETC